jofortunato/rock-paper-scissors/README.md

 This part of the [The Odin Project](https://www.theodinproject.com/) foundations course.
 After learning the basics of Javascript, I'll implement a simple game to put into practice what I've learnt and improve my skills/knowledge further.

+## How to Play

+1. In your browser, open the console (for Google Chrome hit Ctrl+Shift+J);
+2. Type: game();
+3. Follow the instuctions presented in the browser and Play!

 ## Development

-- [] Console based rock, paper, scissor game.
+- [x] Console based rock, paper, scissor game.
 Use a prompt to get the player play;
 - [] Create a simple UI so that the player can play the game by clicking on buttons rather than typing their answer in a prompt.

 ## Bugs, Advices and Lessons Learned